ome/omero-guides/external_tools.rst

 Here we describe how to use third party tools to analyze data stored in OMERO.
-We provide installation instructions, step-by-step workflow either to use the User Interface of those tools or their API.
+We provide installation instructions, step-by-step workflow either to use the User Interface or the API of those tools.

 - :doc:`cellprofiler/docs/index` is a free open-source software for quantitative analysis of biological images.
 We demonstrate how to integrate CellProfiler and OMERO using the CellProfiler Python API and the OMERO Python API.